 What’s my slip and fall case worth?
 That’s a fair question when you’re the victim of a fall.
-The skilled team of Las Vegas personal injury attorneys at Adam S. Kutner & Associates has decades of experience helping thousands of clients answer that question.
+The skilled team of Adam S. Kutner & Associates has decades of experience helping thousands of clients answer that question.
 Here’s what you should know about how to value your slip and fall case in Nevada.

 Each Case Is Different

 The value of your case depends on your injuries.
 You have a right to recover for the full extent of your injuries.
 Of course, the injuries that you have because of your slip and fall are going to be different than the injuries that others have in their cases.
 So there’s no way to give you an exact dollar amount for your claim.

 If you could write a formula to calculate the value of a slip and fall claim in Las Vegas, it might look something like this: